aicell-lab/ddls-course/content/course/ddls-2023/module-6/lab.md

 After you have completed the exercises in the notebook:
  - During the lab session, tell the lab teacher so he/she can go through what you have done together and maybe ask you a few questions.
  - Be sure to make hypotheses and evaluate them rationally instead of randomly trying different combinations of parameters
+ - Export the notebook in Google Colab by using `File -> Download -> Download .ipynb`, then submit the notebook file to the [submission form](https://forms.gle/9DYuL39Vie8JsUj57).

 **Computer Lab Submission Deadline: Before Wednesday at 18:00 CET**